Skip to content

 • a USB stick/portable hard drive

-• a laptop/tablet or notebook and pen
+• Laptop/tablet or notebook and pen

-• clothing and footwear suitable for indoor and outdoor exploration (may include grass).
+• Clothing and footwear suitable for indoor and outdoor exploration (may include grass)

 You can read the terms and conditions of booking here.

-Need accommodation for a week long summer course?
+Looking for accommodation for a summer course?

 How to apply